lewishowles/components/src/components/form/form-field/form-field.md

 - type: `boolean`
 - default: `false`

 Whether this field is required.
 When `true`, the `required` attribute is added to the underlying input.
-This is also set automatically when a `required` validation rule is present.
+This is also set automatically when a `required` validation rule is present, but the prop allows explicit control — useful when using function shorthand or when validation rules don't include `required`.

-The return value determines the outcome:
+For function shorthand, the return value determines the outcome:

 - `true` or any truthy non-string — valid.
 - A non-empty string — invalid; the string is used as the error message.